xia-fr/xmonad-config/README.md

 ## Getting Started
 Start with a fresh install of Ubuntu 24.04 LTS.

-### Installing xmonad and related things
+### Installing xmonad + gnome

 First we install xmonad.
 ```
 apt-get install xmonad
 ```
-As the package for xmonad-gnome is no longer being maintained, we must generate the session files ourselves.
+As the package for xmonad-gnome is no longer being maintained, we must place the session files ourselves.
 ```
 apt-get install gnome-session-flashback